kseppi/COMP5318/a3/notes.md

 Results
 -------

+- Methodology overview -

+The algorithms that were tested are the original recovery method, the topic recovery method presented in this paper, and a common MCMC based method based on Gibbs sampling of the posterior distribution.
+The experiments cover various aspects of the algorithms.
+They generate completely synthetic documents to test the efficiency of each of the recovery algorithms presented.
+Using two-real world datasets, they generate semi-synthetic corpora using an LDA model to compute the reconstruction error from the true word-topic distributions and the trained model.
+For real documents, they use metrics such as held-out probability and coherence to quantify the performance of the model where the true parameters are unavailable.

+Two real world datasets were used throughout - a large corpus of NYT article (295,000 documents) and NIPS abstracts (1100 documents)

+- Metrics -

+The reconstruction error is calculated by comparing the learned word-topic matrix and true matrix A and then evaluating the L1 distance between each pair of topics.
+Where the true parameters are unknown, they use the held-out probability, by calculating the probability of an unseen document under the learned model.
+If the model is good, then the probability will be high.
+If the model is good, then high probability words for a certain topic should co-occur frequently.
+This is measured by the coherence metric, which has been shown to correlate well with human judgement.
+Inter-topic similarity gathers the set of the N most probable words and counts how many of those words do not appear in any other topic’s set of N most probable words, thereby measuring the discerning power of a topic under the model.
+We can summarize this as the number of unique words across topics.

+- Results -

+The efficiency results show that the Gibbs sampling (MCMC) and RecoverL2 method is linear in corpus size, however, the RecoverKL and Recover algorithms have performance invariant of corpus size.
+The FastAnchorWords algorithm, described previously, takes less than 6 seconds for all corpora.

+- Results -

+The reconstruction error of the word-topic matrix for semi-synthetic corpora is now presented.
+It shows that the L1 error drops significantly as the number of documents in increased, as does the variance represented by the error bars.
+Also included is the so-called infinite data case, where the ground truth word-topic matrix, having the lowest error.
+This is significant as it shows that their model of the Q matrix as an approximation to expectation is a good one.

+- Results -

+This chart shows the metrics for real documents, that is, when the true parameters are unknown.
+The held-out probability is worst for the Recover algorithm, while Gibbs sampling produces the best.
+However, it has worse performance in coherence and better performance in the number of unique words per topic.

 Conclusion
 ----------

+- Conclusion -

+It is clear from the previous slides that the empirical results compare to common approaches in the literature such as MCMC by Gibbs sampling.
+These new algorithms for topic recovery use Bayes’ rule.
+By using Bayes rule to compute the word-topic matrix allows an order-of-magnitude improvement in performance, allowing running time to be independent of the size of the corpus.

+- Future work -

+Future work involves using the output of the algorithms as a prior step to further optimization (e.g. combining with MCMC), though they have not found a hybrid that outperforms either method independently.
+Future parallel implementations have the potential to support web-scale topic inference

+- Comments -

+This paper improves on topic recovery algorithms by putting a bound on their running time assuming separability assumptions were met.
+This is better than relying on purely empirical methods because,  as previously mentioned, the amount of data on the internet is increasing at an exponential rate.
+Technically, we see this paper as useful as it elegantly transforms a difficult probabilistic problem into a simpler geometric one which can be solved with algebraic methods.
+However, it remains an incremental contribution as it does not change the field of topic modelling, by altering the generative process for example.

 - Thanks _
 Well thats it.
 Thanks for listening to our talk.
 Usually we would ask for questions but since this is a video talk we cant do that.
 So instead, if you have any questions please feel free to email either of us at our emails we have here.